canjs/canjs/control/control.md

         // get the model
         var todo = li.data('todo')

         //destroy it
         todo.destroy();
       }
     })

-When the todo is destroyed, EJS’s live binding will remove it’s `<li>` automatically.
+When the todo is destroyed, EJS's live binding will remove it's LI automatically.

-## Templated Event Handlers Pt 1 "{optionName}"
+### Templated Event Handlers Pt 1 `"{optionName}"`

 Customize event handler behavior with `"{NAME}"` in the event handler name.
 The following allows customization of the event that destroys a todo:

     var Todos = can.Control("Todos",{
       "init" : function( element , options ){ ... },